acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 The relation inventory is primarily drawn from the Penn Discourse Treebank, as interpreted by ISO SemAF.
 We follow PDTB in providing a hierarchical organization of discourse relations, over which annotation preferences are to be drawn:

-- **COMPARISON** "the connective indicates that a discourse relation is established between Arg1 and Arg2 in order to highlight prominent differences between the two situations.
+- **ADVERSATIVITY** "the connective indicates that a discourse relation is established between Arg1 and Arg2 in order to highlight prominent differences between the two situations.
 Semantically, the truth of both arguments is independent of the connective or the established relation."
-(Prasad et al. 2007, p.32)
+(PDTB2 COMPARISON, Prasad et al. 2007, p.32)
 - **CONTINGENCY** one of the situations described in utterance and anchor causally influences the other, i.e., it provides a reason, explanation or justification in the other situation (Prasad et al. 2007, p.28; Webber et al. 2019, p.19)
 - **TEMPORAL** the situations described in the arguments are intended to be related temporally.
 (Prasad et al. 2007, p.
 27; Webber et al. 2019, p.18)
 - **EXPANSION** (other) "relations which expand the discourse and move its narrative or exposition forward."
 (Prasad et al. 2007, p.34)